Education and Outreach

 The presentations for the 2nd grade classes include an activity called 'Fishing for Litter Habits'.
 The students join in by fishing for labeled fish with litter habits and deciding as group if the habit is a good litter habit or a bad litter habit.
 This presentation also includes a lively discussion about litter and recycling.

 The 4th graders participate in a hands-on activity called 'Mining for Natural Resources'.
 This is an activity in which the students are given a chocolate chip cookie and must mine using a toothpick (our form of a pick-ax) for chocolate chips (natural resources) without creating more waste.
 The less waste that is created through mining, saves the earth from land and air pollution.
 There is also a stimulating discussion on how mining uses the earth's natural resources and how recycling saves the earth from additional mining.

-Presentations for the 2nd and 4th graders are usually done between February and April.
-The Defiance County Environmental and Administrative Services has been educating students about litter and recycling for several years.
-In addition to elementary schools, presentations can be adapted for preschools in the County even adults find it enjoyable and interesting!
+Presentations can be adapted for pre-schools in the County and presentations for organizations, businesses, colleges, are also available.
 If you would like more information regarding a presentation, please contact the Defiance County Environmental and Administrative Services office at (419) 782-5442.